The post was originally published October 10, 2019 and updated November 21, 2024.

 Our process for investing in converts is very similar to our process for equities.
 We perform a similar, thorough, deep-dive analysis of each potential convert idea, much like we would for a common stock idea.
 We look for companies with solid balance sheets, good cash flows, and with a potential catalyst for significant upside in the issuer’s common stock.
 If we don’t believe the issuer is a solid credit, we will not invest in the convertible security – this means we pass on the VAST majority of converts we see.

 That said, we rarely buy a truly great company’s convert.
 This is primarily because “blue chips” typically aren’t issuers of converts, and there is more money to be made buying and holding the common stock of a great franchise.
-When we do buy a convert, it is usually a situation involving a decent business with a competent management team that attracts us – where we’re less sure of the future and a convert with appropriate upside/downside participation works best for the portfolio.
+When we do buy a convert, it is usually a situation involving a decent business with a competent management team that attracts us – where we’re less sure of the future and a convert with appropriate upside/downside participation works best for the strategy.

 Here are some additional considerations/preferences when analyzing converts: